-For contract customers if you’re bringing your own phone Telstra offers a range of 12-month SIM-only plans.
-If you want or need a new handset, Telstra’s contracts run for 24 months covering a variety of data and calling inclusions with handset repayments relative to the cost of the handset you select.
+For contract customers if you’re bringing your own phone Telstra offers a range of month-to-month SIM-only plans.
+If you want or need a new handset, you can combine one with a Telstra SIM-only plan on a handset repayment schedule of 24 or 36 months.

 How much does Telstra Mobile cost?

-Telstra Mobile’s monthly plans are provided across five different pricing tiers: S, M, L, XL and Premium, typically sold with a bundled handset.
-Pricing for those plans will vary by the handset type selected and any special promotional deals at the time you undertake your contract.
-Telstra’s lowest cost two-year plan without mobile handset costs included will set you back $59 per month, while the high end "premium" plan is $199 per month.
+Telstra Mobile’s monthly plans are provided across four different pricing tiers: Small, Medium, Large and Extra Large.
+Pricing for these plans will vary by the handset type selected and any special promotional deals at the time you undertake your contract.
+Telstra’s lowest cost plan without mobile handset costs included will set you back $50 per month, while the high end Extra Large plan is $100 per month.

 What extras does Telstra Mobile offer?